Miyaya/584a/README.md

 1. Train 6 drones (might be 7 due to the problem above)
 2. ```Currently disabled``` Train overlords when there's not enough control
 3. Build 1 spawning pool (might be 2 due to the problem above)
-4. Train 6 Zerglings (might be 4 due to not enough control)
+4. Train 6 Zerglings (might be 4 or 8 due to the problem above)